Henry Thompson (veterinary surgeon): Agricultural progress

-On 4 June 1860, he arrived at Aspatria with ‘half-a-crown’ (12.5p) in his pocket to take up the position of junior partner in the towns veterinary practice.
+On 4 June 1860, he arrived at Aspatria with 'half-a-crown' (12.5p) in his pocket to take up the position of junior partner in the towns veterinary practice.
 He befriended Sir Wilfrid Lawson, 2nd Baronet of Brayton and together they became two of the prominent members of the Wigton, and later Aspatria Farmers Club.
-In 1869, along with William Norman and John Twentyman, the ‘dauntless three’ as they became known, he organised the annual Aspatria Agricultural Show.
+In 1869, along with William Norman and John Twentyman, the 'dauntless three' as they became known, he organised the annual Aspatria Agricultural Show.
 In the following year the trio founded the Aspatria Agricultural Cooperative Society and in 1874 they established the Aspatria Agricultural and Commercial School, later renamed the Aspatria Agricultural College.
 In 1893, after the sale of the Agricultural School the outgoing directors and shareholders acknowledged his many hours of unpaid tuition with the presentation of a piano, and a gold watch.

 Professional triumphs

 He had many professional triumphs.
 He was one of the first to experiment with salt as a dressing on the land as a means of destroying insect pests.
-During his experiments he also discovered that salt acted as a deterrent to other parasitic and microbial diseases, such as ‘red water’ in cattle.
+During his experiments he also discovered that salt acted as a deterrent to other parasitic and microbial diseases, such as 'red water' in cattle.
 He also anticipated the cure of milk fever in cattle, a discovery later attributed to the Danish biologist Karl Schmidt.
 In 1895 he enjoyed a degree of success in the treatment of foot and mouth, having seen many cases of the disease, and noted the heavy loss of cattle particularly when calving.

 As a writer he was an authority on veterinary and agricultural matters.
-For over forty years he edited the periodical, ‘North British Agriculturist’.
-His book entitled, Elementary Veterinary Science for Agricultural Students, Farmers, and Stock-Keepers, remains an authoritative text book 120 years after its first publication (1895) and is available in paperback form today.
+For over forty years he edited the periodical, North British Agriculturist.
+His book, Elementary Veterinary Science for Agricultural Students, Farmers, and Stock-Keepers, remains an authoritative text book 120 years after its first publication (1895) and is available in paperback form today.
 It went into seven editions, and was translated and referred to by all sides in the Great War.
-‘Greens’ encyclopaedia (the leading authority of the day), contained thirty-six articles appearing under his name.
+'Greens' encyclopaedia (the leading authority of the day), contained thirty-six articles appearing under his name.